The Generalization Ridge: Information Flow in Natural Language Generation: Implementation details

 We introduce a vector of learnable scalar weights \(\beta = \{\beta_1, \dots, \beta_L\}\) applied to residual connections in a frozen transformer:

-\begin{itemize} \item All transformer weights are frozen; only \(\beta_\ell\) parameters are trained. \item Each transformer block's residual output is modulated by \(\beta_\ell\) via forward hooks. \item \(\beta\) values are initialized to 1 and updated using gradient descent without altering model architecture. \end{itemize}
+\begin{itemize} \item All transformer weights are frozen; only \(\beta_\ell\) parameters are trained. \item Each transformer block's residual output is modulated by \(\beta_\ell\) via forward hooks. \item \(\beta\) are initialized to 1 and updated using gradient descent without altering the architecture. \end{itemize}

-\paragraph{Training and Evaluation Settings}
+For Synthetic Arithmetic, the in-distribution (ID) setting is using $K = 13$, the out-of-distribution (OOD) setting is using $K = [5, 26]$ excluding 13.
+For CLUTRR, the in-distribution (ID) setting is using the ``1.2'' and ``1.3'' split of ``gen\_train23\_test2to10''.
+Out-of-distribution (OOD) is conducted on held-out CLUTRR configurations that do not overlap with the training distribution: the ``1.4'' to ``1.10'' split of ``gen\_train23\_test2to10''.
+For ECQA, we use training set as the ID setting and CLUTRR as the OOD setting.
+The ID and OOD sizes are balanced.

+\subsection{Training and evaluation settings}

-We perform residual $\beta_\ell$ training on top of a model that has already been fine-tuned on the target dataset, keeping all previously learned weights frozen and optimizing only the $\beta_\ell$ parameters using HuggingFace’s Trainer API.
-We sweep over batch sizes from 4 to 32 depending on GPU memory constraints, and tune the learning rate between $5 \times 10^{-5}$ and $5 \times 10^{-6}$.
-We train for 3–10 epochs based on model capacity and task complexity.
-Optimization is performed using the AdamW optimizer with a weight decay of 0.01.
+We finetune the model using HuggingFace’s Trainer API with batch sizes of 16, the learning rate of $\alpha = 5 \times 10^{-6}$, and AdamW optimizer with weight decay of 0.01.
+We perform residual $\beta_\ell$ training on top of a model that has already been fine-tuned on the target dataset, keeping all previously learned weights frozen and optimizing only the $\beta_\ell$ parameters.
+We use batch sizes of 4, the learning rate of 0.001, Adam optimizer and epochs of 10.
 Evaluation is conducted by comparing the next predicted token with the next ground-truth target token.

-\section{Compute and Licensing Details}
+\section{Compute and licensing details}

-\paragraph{Computing Resources} All experiments were conducted on an NVIDIA RTX A6000 GPU with 48GB of memory.
+\paragraph{Computing resources} Experiments were conducted on an NVIDIA RTX A6000 GPU (48GB).

-\paragraph{Model Licenses} The GPT-2 Small~\cite{radford2019language} and GPT-2 Medium~\cite{radford2019language} models are released under the MIT License and are available via Hugging Face Transformers.
-The Qwen-2.5 0.5B~\cite{qwen2} model is provided by Alibaba Group under the Apache 2.0 License.
-The LLaMA-3.1 8B~\cite{meta_llama_3.1_8b} model is made available by Meta under a non-commercial research license and accessed via Hugging Face.
+\paragraph{Model licenses} The GPT-2 Small~\citep{radford2019language} and GPT-2 Medium~\citep{radford2019language} models are released under the MIT License and are available via Hugging Face Transformers.
+The Qwen-2.5 0.5B~\citep{qwen2} model is provided by Alibaba Group under the Apache 2.0 License.
+The LLaMA-3.1 8B~\citep{meta_llama_3.1_8b} model is made available by Meta under a non-commercial research license and accessed via Hugging Face.

-\paragraph{Dataset Licenses} CLUTRR~\cite{sinha2019clutrr} is released under a CC BY 4.0 license as part of EMNLP 2019.
-The ECQA~\cite{aggarwal2021explanations} dataset is also released under a CC BY 4.0 license by its authors as part of EMNLP 2021.
+\paragraph{Dataset licenses} CLUTRR~\citep{sinha2019clutrr} is released under a CC BY 4.0 license as part of EMNLP 2019.
+The ECQA~\citep{aggarwal2021explanations} dataset is also released under a CC BY 4.0 license by its authors as part of EMNLP 2021.
+CNN/DailyMail is under Apache-2.0 License.
 The Synthetic Arithmetic dataset is custom-designed by the authors and does not rely on any external or licensed data sources.

 All assets were used in compliance with their respective licenses, and no proprietary or restricted resources were employed in our experiments.